Scroll Top

 What would a furry convention be without fursuiters???
 The Programming Department is looking for impassioned, high-energy furs to assist fellow congoers romping and roaming about throughout the weekend.
 An average of 6 hours per day is expected for this role and scheduling is flexible.

 You’ll be working alongside other departments such as Hospitality, ConOps, Logistics and Security to make sure that everything is in its place and ready to run.
-Duties include assisting with Dance Comp, Fursuit Games, and the annual fursuit photo and parade, as well as setup and upkeep of Furpocalypse’s headless lounges.
+Duties include assisting with fursuit heavily focused events as well as setup and upkeep of Furpocalypse’s headless lounges.
+Certain Fursuiting Track staff will also coordinate fursuit heavy programming much like Event Track role Event Coordinator.

 Job Highlights: